How to Clear Cache and Cookies on iPhone from Browsers and Other Apps

 How to Clear Cache of Other iPhone Apps

-As we briefly mentioned, clearing an app’s cache can help you troubleshoot app errors on your iPhone.
+Clearing an app’s cache can help you troubleshoot app errors on your iPhone.
 There is no way to collectively clear the caches of all your installed apps, so you’ll have to go through them one by one.

 To clear the cache of an iPhone app, open Settings and tap on the app you want to clear (you might have to scroll down to find it).
 Then, toggle ON Clear app cache on next launch.
 This method will clear the app cache without deleting the app.

 However, this option is only available until iOS 12 – for newer iOS versions, your iPhone should automatically clear cache data when it needs space.
 If you want to manually reclaim more storage space, you will have to delete and reinstall the app (which will clear its cache).
+We’ll show you how to do this using the popular app, Instagram.

 Some apps allow you to clear cache from inside the app itself, like TikTok or Twitter.
-This may be worth a shot for users with iOS 13 and above that don’t want to delete their apps.
+This may be worth a shot for users with iOS 13 and above who don’t want to delete their apps.

 Conclusion